HusainCode/Master-of-Data-Science/README.md

-# 🎓 Master of Science in Data Science at [Tennessee State University](https://www.tnstate.edu/index.aspx)
+# 🎓 Master of Science in Data Science at Tennessee State University
-> *(Ctrl+Click to open in a new tab)*

-Welcome to my **Master of Data Science** repository!
+Welcome to my **Master of Science in Data Science** repository!
 This space is dedicated to storing my coursework, projects, and homework assignments from my graduate studies at **Tennessee State University**.

 ---